elisehellwig/phenology/README.md

         * CIMIS: Caruthers, Fresno/F.S.U.
 USDA, Fresno State, Orange Cove, Visalia

+#### __5_process_clim.R__
-__5_process_clim.R:__ This script calibrates temperature interpolation functions for each of the 4 locations using the hourly temperature data from CIMIS.
-It then uses those functions to interpolate the daily temperature data from the NCDC.
+This script uses the hourly temperature data.frames from __4_prep_clim.R__ to calibrate temperature interpolation functions for each of the 4 locations.
+It then uses those functions to interpolate the daily temperature data __4_prep_clim.R__.
 Finally, it merges the hourly temperatures and interpolated hourly temperatures together into a data.frame where there is hourly temperature for all days in the time series but CIMIS data is picked preferentially over interpolated NCDC data.
 Finally the temperature time series for the four locations are merged and saved.
 Required source files: functions/tempInterpolation.R, functions/datetime.R

 * Input Files:
     * clean/noaachico.csv